mehtavishwa30/covid-19-projects/covid-19-projects.md

 * **Navoda Thathsarani** - *Translations and content*
 * **[Pubudu Kodikara](https://github.com/thpubs/)** - *Development*

+### Open Source 🗃

+The code has been made open-source by the team for developers to use and draw inspiration from.
+If you are looking to build something similar to help people in this global pandemic, check out their [GitHub repository](https://github.com/LeafyCode/survive-together-web).

 ## 3. [Urgent Hub](https://urgent-hub.com/) 🔗

-Urgent Hub - COVID-19 screening for connecting patients and providers
+Urgent Hub is a web app built to aid safe COVID-19 screening by connecting patients and medical care providers.

-Urgent Hub is currently available in Arkansas, Colorado (USA).

 As of end of April Urgent Hubs support 2.5 million people between dental and eye care in states of Arkansas and Colorado.

-It took us 6 years to build the framework that enabled us to build Urgent Hub in 6 days.
+Urgent Hub was built in the short span of 6 days.

+**Note**: Urgent Hub is currently available in Arkansas, Colorado (USA).

 ### Tech Stack 🥞